 Unsurprisingly Norway is well known for their excellent fish dishes so we ordered the Skrei (Norwegian cod) served with pickled rutabaga and smoked veloute and ceviche of halibut served with grape, cucumber, and dried roe.

-My personal favorite was one of the last dishes we tried, the glazed beef ribs with a chipotle seasoning.
+My favorite was one of the last dishes we tried, the glazed beef ribs with chipotle seasoning.

-One of the most unique dishes we had that night was the Norwegian svele, a batter based cake similar to an American pancake, which was served with horseradish-sour cream and roe.
-We enjoyed all of the sensational food with a light bodied red wine.
+One of the most unique dishes we had that night was the Norwegian svele, a batter-based cake similar to an American pancake which was served with horseradish-sour cream and roe.
+We enjoyed all the sensational food with a light-bodied red wine.
 If you are in Oslo and looking for that one splurge meal then consider Sentralen!

 This hard to find spot in downtown Oslo is one of the best cocktail bars I have ever been to.
 The drink list is inspired by the unique characteristics of each region of the country.
 I had the Birch, a martini-esque cocktail infused with, as the name suggests, birch and topped with an olive stuffed with Tingvollost, Kraftkar Blue Cheese, otherwise known as the 2016 world champion of cheeses.
 It did not disappoint.
 Neither did the modern industrial interior and knowledgeable and friendly staff at Himkok.
 Not a bad way to spend a Monday evening in Oslo.
 I hear they have an outdoor patio-something to check out in the warmer months.

-If you’re looking to try some traditional Nordic food without spending your entire travel budget then Olympen is the place for you.
-This former beer hall, located in the East side of Oslo, retains the simplicity of its previous life as a local beer hall in the layout and the prices but brings a world of class with enormous, beautiful chandeliers and delicious seasonal dishes.
+If you’re looking to try some traditional Nordic food without spending your entire travel budget, then Olympen is the place for you.
+This former beer hall, in the East side of Oslo, keeps the simplicity of its previous life as a local beer hall in the layout and the prices but brings a world of class with enormous, beautiful chandeliers and delicious seasonal dishes.
 I had white fish with lobster cream sauce, served with the typical side of potatoes.
 It was heavenly.